haiwera-silk-cd/magento-devdocs/guides/v2.1/mtf/create_test/create_new_test.md

 According to a New Synonym Group form we need to enter data in the `synonyms` and `scope_id` fields.

 - `synonyms` field.
 We need to [set data to a fixture field][].
 The name of the field should be `<name of a fixture>/data/<name of the field>`.
 It is `name = "synonym/data/synonyms"`.
 To make data unique in each variation, we can use the [`%isolation%` placeholder][].
 - `scope_id` field.
 We need to [set data to a fixture field from a repository][].
 The name of the field should be `<name of a fixture>/data/<name of the field>/dataset`.
 It is `name="synonym/data/scope_id/dataset"`.
-As you remember from [Step 2][], we use the [data source][] to process this field.
+As you remember from [步骤2.[], we use the [data source][] to process this field.
 The data source loads the Store fixture with the Store repository, and returns the name of the field we need.
 In a `dataset` value, we should specify a name of the Store repository `dataset name` from `<magento2_root_dir>/dev/tests/functional/tests/app/Magento/Store/Test/Repository/Store.xml`.

 | Variation #  |`synonyms`|`scope_id`
 |---